Mookie Betts Player Props: Dodgers vs. Diamondbacks

-After going 2-for-3 with a double in his last game, Mookie Betts and the Los Angeles Dodgers take on the Arizona Diamondbacks (who will hand the ball to Merrill Kelly) at 10:10 PM ET on Thursday.
+On Friday, Mookie Betts (coming off going 0-for-4) and the Los Angeles Dodgers face the Arizona Diamondbacks, whose starting pitcher will be Madison Bumgarner.
+First pitch is at 9:40 PM ET.

-He racked up two hits (going 2-for-3 with a double) in his last appearance against the Rockies.
+He had a hitless performance in his previous game (0-for-4) against the Diamondbacks.

 Mookie Betts Game Info & Props vs. the Diamondbacks